digego/extempore/README.md

 # Installation on Windows 7

-_More detailed instructions can be found here:_ [http://benswift.me/2012-11-05-building-extempore-on-windows.html]
+_More detailed instructions can be found at_ http://benswift.me/2012-11-05-building-extempore-on-windows.html

 Extempore has thus far only been tested on Windows 7 64-bit, but if you can get it to build/run on other flavours of Windows then do let us